holepunchto/pear-docs/cli.md

 ## `pear sidecar`

-Starts a sidecar when for Pear applications to connect to.
+Commands any running sidecar process to terminate before taking its place.

 The Pear Sidecar is a locally-running HTTP and IPC server that provides access to P2P data-structures (Hypercores) containing Pear Applications.

 | Flag             | Description                                                                                          |
 | ---------------- | ---------------------------------------------------------------------------------------------------- |